Amazon Go is ready for its public debut. Will it be the future trend of physical grocery stores?

 On average, Amazon management plans to use six people per shift for Amazon Go stores.
-Going cashier-less means depending on automation and software to do most of the heavy lifting.
-In 2013, the average U.S. supermarket stores had on average 72 full-time equivalent employees.
+It depends on automation and software to do most of the heavy lifting.
+In 2013, the average U.S. supermarket stores had average 72 full-time employees.
 Considering the minimum wage tracker of US$7.25 in America, this will be a significant cut in labour costs.

 Amazon Go is not the first to embrace cashier-less technology

-QueueHop is a Radio-Frequency Identification (RFID) anti-theft apparel security tag that automatically unlocks after payment is made.
+QueueHop is a Radio-Frequency Identification (RFID) anti-theft apparel security tag.
+It will automatically unlocks after payment is made.
 Customers can self-checkout on their phones by using this technology.

 Alibaba’s Tao Café in Hangzhou is a similar version of Amazon Go.
 The engineers combine automated visual sensors and facial recognition to reduce error rates.